senacor/Tutorials-Microservices/hints/stage-10/README.md

 Note: "demo-app" is just a name that you can choose.

-Note: The ecs-cli might give you some warning like "Skipping unsupported YAML option ..." - if such a warning concerns an option that is actually in use in your docker-compose file and it is important then you should either remove it or find a way that is compatible to the ecl-cli compose.
-If the ecl-cli compose warns you about an option that is not in use in your docker-compose file you can just ignore the warnings.
+Note: The ecs-cli might give you some warnings like "Skipping unsupported YAML option ..." - if such a warning concerns an option that is actually in use in your docker-compose file then you should either remove it or find a way that is compatible to the ecl-cli compose.
+If the ecl-cli compose warns you about an option that is not in use in your docker-compose file you can simply ignore the warnings.

 ## Run a cluster from the task definition